 For more details on using the ketogenic diet beyond this article, you can read my free resources on fitness lifestyle management by searching for the ketogenic diet and nutrition on www.projectbattlefit.com

 Who should not be on the Ketogenic Diet:

 Having looked at all the scientific evidence available I haven’t come across valid proof of any reason for someone to NOT BE on the ketogeninc diet.
 But yes, vegetarians find it tough to follow the ketogenic diet unless they are extremely motivated or in my personal experience are professional athletes willing to bear the monotony of having only paneer and whey and fats for all meals.

-Highly recommended books and Documentaries on restructuring the way you think about food and diets and the Ketogenic Diet:
+These are a few books that I highly recommended for restructuring the way you think about food and diets and especially about the Ketogenic Diet:

 (often referred to by chefs as it is a book full of ketogenic recipes)